vivaria/edisonrul.ing/docs/source/cards/t/tiger-dragon.md

 ### Card Rulings

-●Tiger Dragon's effect targets the Set Spell or Trap Card●If one of the targets is chained, it can't be destroyed because it is no longer face-down.
+*   Tiger Dragon's effect targets the Set Spell or Trap Card●If one of the targets is chained, it can't be destroyed because it is no longer face-down.
 If 2 face-down Spell or Trap Cards are targeted and only 1 is chained, the remaining face-down Spell or Trap Card is still destroyed.